yvelikova/axway-open-docs/content/en/docs/central/filtering-apis-to-be-discovered.md

 ---
 title: Filtering APIs to be discovered
+linkTitle: Filtering APIs to be discovered
+draft: true
+weight: 80
 description: Learn how to set up tag-based condition expression(s) using the APIMANAGER_FILTER environment variable to discover APIs that could be added to AMPLIFY Central.